Return to Index

 - Redness, swelling, increasing pain, excessive bleeding, or any discharge from the incision site

-- Weight gain—greater than two pounds in two days
+- Weight gain—greater than 2 pounds in 2 days

 - Worsening of ankle swelling